Mustafa-ilahi/demo-peyday-sdk/README.md

 ## 📄 **License**

-This project is designed for PeyDey SDK integration and testing purposes.
+This project is designed for workforce payment SDK integration and testing purposes.

 ---

-**Built with ❤️ for the UAE Workforce Payment System**
+**Built with ❤️ for workforce payment systems**